Related articles

 Make jQuery available in all packs

-If you need to use jQuery (or any dependency) in most of your packs, requiring it in each pack is cumbersome.
-A solution that I like is to make it available for all packs through configuration (again, it will not be available in views, just in packs).
+If you need to use jQuery (or any dependencies) in most of your packs, requiring it in each pack is cumbersome.
+One solution I like is to make it available for all packs via configuration (again, it won't be available in views, only in packs).

-To achieve this, copy/past the following in config/webpack/environment.js:
+To do this, copy/paste the following into the file config/webpack/environment.js:

 'Provide',